Clearweed

 Nettle family (Urticaceae)

-Cultivation: The preference is light shade and moist to wet conditions.
-This plant usually grows in rich woodland soil.
-The foliage is little bothered by disease and is quite attractive.
+Cultivation: The preference is light shade, moist to wet conditions, and rich loamy soil.
+The foliage is little bothered by disease and is it is usually quite attractive.
 Standing water is tolerated if it is temporary.

 Faunal Associations: The flowers are wind-pollinated, therefore they don't attract many insects.
-The caterpillars of the following butterflies feed on the foliage: Nymphalis milberti (Milbert's Tortoiseshell), Polygonia comma (Comma), Polygonia interrogationis (Question Mark), and Vanessa atalanta (Red Admiral).
+The caterpillars of the following butterflies feed on the foliage of Clearweed: Nymphalis milberti (Milbert's Tortoiseshell), Polygonia comma (Comma), Polygonia interrogationis (Question Mark), and Vanessa atalanta (Red Admiral).
 These caterpillars feed on other members of the Nettle family as well.
+The larvae of a moth, Cosmopterix pulchrimella (Beautiful Cosmopterix Moth), mine the leaves.
+An aphid, Pseudasiphonaphis corni, uses Clearweed as a summer host, where they suck juices from the stems and flowering stalks.
+This species is also one of the host plants of a polyphagous leafhopper, Empoasca recurvata.

-Photographic Location: The plants were growing in a shady area along a small stream at Meadowbrook Park, Urbana, Illinois.
+Photographic Location: The plants were growing in a shady area along a small stream at Meadowbrook Park in Urbana, Illinois.

 Comments: The most unusual characteristic of this plant is the translucency of the foliage – this has been useful in biology classes to show the uptake of liquids from the roots into the stems and leaves.
 A less common species of Clearweed, Pilea fontana, has stems that are less translucent and its achenes are black, rather than green.
 Clearweed resembles other members of the Nettle family as well, but it lacks the stinging hairs that can be found on Urtica dioica (Stinging Nettle) and Laportea canadensis (Wood Nettle).
 While Boehmeria cylindrica (False Nettle) lacks stinging hairs, its stems aren't translucent and its racemes of flowers are more erect and longer than Clearweed's racemes.